evershinemj/English/vocabulary.md

 - If you conserve a supply of something, you use it carefully so that it lasts for a long time. 节省 The factories have closed for the weekend to conserve energy.
 - To conserve something means to protect it from harm, loss, or change. 保护 a big increase in U.S. aid to help developing countries conserve their forests.

+---

+setting
+- A particular setting is a particular place or type of surroundings where something is or takes place. (事件发生的) 背景; 地点 Rome is the perfect setting for romance.

+---

+at one sitting/in one sitting
+- COMMON If you do something at one sitting or in one sitting, you do not stop doing it until you have finished it.
+  He sometimes reads a whole novel at one sitting.
+  She can go through a whole box of cookies in one sitting.